All Episodes

 That's what I was referencing here.

-But she's driving around uh listening to Rush Limbaugh program and imagines hearing her father.
+But she's driving around listening to the Rush Limbaugh program and imagines hearing her father.

-She and Dan Rather have used an accepted forged document documents from a genuinely questionably all their figure.
+She and Dan Rather have used and accepted forged documents from a genuinely questionably all-there figure, a guy named Bill Burkett.

 And they have no problem doing a phony story containing forged documents, promulgating a lie that George W. Bush never went to the National Guard just to get out of service in Vietnam and never did his required service at the Guard.

-They've got no problem putting that story up.
+They've had no problem putting that story out.

 None whatsoever, lying through their teeth about it.

-And then let her hear that her father describes her as she about has a cow.
+And then let her hear that her father describes her as she has a cow.

 These people literally cannot stand.